aireuhl/ed/coursework.md

 ## SPRING 2018
 - IS 212 Values and Communities with Prof. Ramesh Srinivasan
-- IS 213 Current Issues in Librarianship: Libraries and their Social Role(s) with Prof. Sarah T. Roberts
+- IS 213 Current Issues in Librarianship : Libraries and their Social Role(s) with Prof. Sarah T. Roberts
 - IS 433 Community-Based Archiving with Prof. Michelle Caswell
 - COMM 375 Teaching Apprentice Practicum for COMM 10: Introduction to Communication